laurivosandi/certidude/README.rst

   The user logs in using domain account in the web interface and can automatically retrieve a P12 bundle which can be installed on her Android device.

-Future usecases:

-* I want to store the private key of my CA on a SmartCard.
-  I want to make use of it while I log in to my CA web interface.
-  When I am asked to sign a certificate I have to enter PIN code to unlock the SmartCard.

 Features
 --------